opencord/voltha-go/quickstart.md

 ```

 Generate the local tar.gz that is the dev version of pyvoltha:
 ```sh
 cd ~/source/pyvoltha/
 make dist
 ls dist/    #python pip tarball output
 ```

-Set an environment variable for below python builds to inform the Makefile to use the local pip tar.gz
+Set an environment variable for below Python builds to inform the Makefile to use the local pip tar.gz.
+Useful for development testing.
 ```sh
 export LOCAL_PYVOLTHA=true
 ```